kamerynjw/kamerynjw.github.io/teaching/2019/math242.md

 Announcements
 -------------

+* (12/2) **The final exam will be Wednesday, December 18 at 12:00–2:00pm.** You can find final exams from previous semesters [here](http://math.hawaii.edu/wordpress/calculus-final-exams-and-review-problems/).
+The formula sheet you get will be the same as on the most recent final.

 * (11/15) Starting next week (Nov.
 18) the LAs for Math 242 will have to adjust the meeting times for the extra recitations.
 The schedule is:

     * Tuesday 3-5.